The Shrieval Team

 High Sheriff's Cadets

 This year, the Oxfordshire Shrievalty is proud to appoint four outstanding young people as High Sheriff’s Cadets, drawn from our county’s civil youth organisations.
-Sofia (St John Ambulance), Emily (Scouts), Isabella (Girlguiding), and Kayla (Police Cadets) have each demonstrated exceptional commitment, integrity, and a strong sense of public service.
+Emily (St John Ambulance), Joshua (Scouts), Hannah (Girlguiding), and Jacob (Police Cadets) have each demonstrated exceptional commitment, integrity, and a strong sense of public service.
 As Cadets, they will support the High Sheriff at key events throughout the year and act as ambassadors for their organisations and for young people across Oxfordshire.
 Their appointments recognise not only their individual achievements but also the vital role that youth leadership plays in strengthening our communities.